defold/doc/docs/en/manuals/extensions.md

   :[platforms](../shared/platforms.md)

+*manifests*
+: This optional folder contains additional files used in the build or bundling process.
+See below for details.

 *res*
 : This optional folder contains any extra resources that the extension depends on.
 Resource files should be placed in subfolders named by `platform`, or `architecure-platform` just as the "lib" subfolders.
 A subfolder `common` is also allowed, containing resource files common for all platforms.

+### Manifest files

+The optional *manifests* folder of an extension contains additional files used in the build and bundling process.
+Files should be placed in subfolders named by `platform`:

+* `android` - This folder accepts a manifest stub file to be merged into the main application ([as described here](extension-manifest-merge-tool)).
+The folder can also contain a `build.gradle` file with dependencies to be resolved by Gradle ([example](https://github.com/defold/extension-facebook/blob/master/facebook/manifests/android/build.gradle)).
+Finally the folder can also contain zero or more ProGuard files (experimental).
+* `ios` - This folder accepts a manifest stub file to be merged into the main application ([as described here](extension-manifest-merge-tool)).
+* `osx` - This folder accepts a manifest stub file to be merged into the main application ([as described here](extension-manifest-merge-tool)).
+* `web` - This folder accepts a manifest stub file to be merged into the main application ([as described here](extension-manifest-merge-tool)).

 ## Sharing an extension